SBoudrias/Inquirer.js/packages/search/README.md

 - `description`: Option for a longer description string that'll appear under the list when the cursor highlight a given choice.
 - `short`: Once the prompt is done (press enter), we'll use `short` if defined to render next to the question.
 By default we'll use `name`.
 - `disabled`: Disallow the option from being selected.
 If `disabled` is a string, it'll be used as a help tip explaining why the choice isn't available.

+### Validation & autocomplete interaction

+The validation within the search prompt acts as a signal for the autocomplete feature.

+When a list value is submitted and fail validation, the prompt will compare it to the search term.
+If they're the same, the prompt display the error.
+If they're not the same, we'll autocomplete the search term to match the value.
+Doing this will trigger a new search.

+You can rely on this behavior to implement progressive autocomplete searches.
+Where you want the user to narrow the search in a progressive manner.

+Pressing `tab` also triggers the term autocomplete.

+You can see this behavior in action in [our search demo](https://github.com/SBoudrias/Inquirer.js/blob/main/packages/demo/demos/search.mjs).

 ## Theming